The 5 Day Powerbuilding Split That Became The #1 Program (Full Guide)

 Taking advantage of periodization to supercharge your gains through the use of a progressive overload can lead to achieving any goal you desire in time.
 Progressive overload and periodization are mandatory to make any program as effective as it can be.

-What Is Progressive Overload and Periodization
+What Is Progressive Overload & Periodization

-Progressive overload is the process of overloading a muscle so the body responds by making the muscle bigger and stronger.6 This process is controlled by the use of regulating training volume and intensity.
+Progressive overload is the process of overloading a muscle so the body responds by making the muscle bigger and stronger.8 This process is controlled by the use of regulating training volume and intensity.
 Progressive overload is the base function that all good programs are founded on.

 Progressive overload occurs on a week to week basis over the course of a larger chunk of time such as a macro- or mesocycle, explained shortly.
 Each week, training volume needs to increase whether by intensity (for more strength focused gains) or by reps (for more hypertrophy focused gains).